U.S. immigration agent injured in Mexico border shooting

-HARGILL, Texas (Reuters) - A U.S. immigration agent was shot and wounded during a surveillance operation on a desolate stretch of highway near the Texas-Mexico border on Tuesday, law enforcement officials said.
+HARGILL, Texas (Reuters) - A U.S. immigration agent was shot and wounded during a surveillance operation on a desolate stretch of highway near the Texas-Mexico border on Tuesday, and three people were in custody, law enforcement officials said.

-No arrests have been made, nor have authorities disclosed if there are any suspects or a motive in the case.
+Authorities would not discuss a possible motive, but they were examining an area along a rural highway between a small house and where a vehicle was abandoned in the brush, its rear and passenger side windows shattered by gunshots.

 The wounded special agent was rushed to a local hospital, where he underwent surgery.
-His condition and identity have not been disclosed, ICE spokeswoman Nina Pruneda said.
+He was listed in stable condition, ICE spokeswoman Nina Pruneda said.

 Tuesday’s incident is the second time in less than a year that a law enforcement officer suffered gunshot wounds on duty in Hidalgo County, Texas — a metropolitan area of about 800,000 residents where human smuggling and drug trafficking are commonplace.